gepthecoder/game-hacking/README.md

 cd game-hacking
 #
 In main directory you'll find HexEditor, APKTool, dnSpyware & Il2CppDumper.
-Extract contents of zip files and install APKTool & Hex Editor of your choice. on your computer.
+Extract contents of zip files and install APKTool & Hex Editor of your choice on your computer.
 #
 APK Easy Tool - is a lightweight GUI application that enables you to manage, sign, compile and decompile the APK files for the apps you are working on.
 Its used for reverse engineering 3rd party, closed, binary Android apps.
 #